vrugtehagel/yozo.ooo/src/docs/index.md

 ## Reference

 Before we get started, a quick overview.
-Below is a comprehensive list of Yozo's goodies.
-Note that some of the functionality has other, related ("nested") functionality that is not explicitly listed here.
+First and foremost, the main attraction: [components](/docs/components/).
+But Yozo doesn't only provide value for web components; the vast majority of the provided functionality works anywhere, both inside and outside of component definitions.
+Below is an comprehensive list of Yozo's goodies.
+Note that some of the functionality has other, related functionality that is not explicitly listed here.
 To learn more about each topic, navigate to their respective pages.

 - Feature-rich component definitions syntax, from [reactive attributes](/docs/components/meta/attribute/) to [scoped styles](/docs/components/style/) (see details on the [components](/docs/components/) page);
 - [`register()`](/docs/register/) and [`register.auto()`](/docs/register/auto/) for component registration;